Our Baltimore Substance Abuse Disability Lawyer Explains Disability Benefits

 If the SSA does approve your SSD benefits but believes that you still suffer from a substance abuse issue, you may be required to participate in a substance abuse treatment program.
 You may also be required to obtain a representative payee to whom your SSD payments will be sent to ensure that monies paid out by the government for your benefit are not used to support a substance abuse addiction.

-If you have questions about whether your medical condition may qualify you for SSD benefits, even though you have or may have had a substance abuse issue, contact a Baltimore Social Security lawyer at the Law Office of Emmett B. Irwin for a free consultation.
+If you have questions about whether your medical condition may qualify you for SSD benefits, even though you have or may have had a substance abuse issue, contact a Baltimore substance abuse disability lawyer at the Law Office of Emmett B. Irwin for a free consultation.
 Our team will help you determine what benefits to which you may be entitled so you can focus on what’s most important — your health.

-Contact a Baltimore SSD Lawyer Today for a Free Case Evaluation of Your Disability Benefits
+Contact a Baltimore Substance Abuse Disability Lawyer Today for a Free Case Evaluation of Your Disability Benefits

 Do you or a loved one suffer from substance abuse issues?
 If so, the experienced disability lawyer at the Law Office of Emmett B. Irwin is here to help you or your loved one through the disability application process every step of the way.
 If you would like to learn more about how we can help you, contact our Baltimore SSD lawyer today to schedule a free consultation to discuss your case.
 We work with clients throughout Maryland and surrounding states.